Mtaha01/Schedule_Maker/README.md

-HOW THE ALGORITHM CAN SOLVE THE SCHEDULE PROBLEM.
+HOW THE ALGORITHM CAN SOLVE THE SCHEDULE PROBLEM :
 1. Generate the initial population (The Schedules) with size of 15
 2. Calculate the fitness function for each schedule (Fitness Function = 1 / (1* Number of conflicts + 1))